raulsammelselg/raulsammelselg/CurriculumVitae.md

 ## Skills

-- Proficient in Microsoft Office, including Excel, PowerPoint, and Office
+- Proficient in Microsoft Office, including Excel, PowerPoint, and Office.
-  - I have used Microsoft Office for many years, in school, familiar with designing and creating presentations, spreadsheets, and documents
+  - I have used Microsoft Office for many years, in school, familiar with designing and creating presentations, spreadsheets, and documents.
+- Desingn software.
+  - Using sketch to implement design into projects.
+  - Adobe illustrator for implementing designs in projects.
-- Advanced in HTML, CSS, and JavaScript (TypeScrypt)
+- Advanced in HTML, CSS, and JavaScript (TypeScrypt).
-  - I am well versed in HTML, CSS, and JavaScript, using them creating websites and web applications
+  - I am well versed in HTML, CSS, and JavaScript, using them creating websites and web applications.
-  - Developing web applications, API servers, Databases
+  - Developing web applications, API servers, Databases.
-- Familiar with C, C#, C++, PHP languages
+- Familiar with C, C#, C++, PHP languages.
-  - Used C, C#, C++ for creating small programs for automating tasks, and for programming microcontrollers
+  - Used C, C#, C++ for creating small programs for automating tasks, and for programming microcontrollers.
-- Highly familiar with Python, capable of solving a variety of issues
+- Highly familiar with Python, capable of solving a variety of issues.
-  - Building websites in Django, creating web scrapers, creating small to large programs for automating tasks
+  - Building websites in Django, creating web scrapers, creating small to large programs for automating tasks.
-- PHP skills
+- PHP skills.
-  - Wordpress site management, routine updates, changes to theme files, custom functionality
+  - Wordpress site management, routine updates, changes to theme files, custom functionality, custom themes.
-  - Laravel web programming, working with APIs
+  - Laravel web programming, working with APIs.

 ## Languages

 - Estonian (native)
 - English (fluent)
-- German (basic)
+- German (very basic)
+- Russian (very basic)

 ## Hobbies